Master of Arts in Rehabilitation Counseling

 - All students who graduate will be prepared to enter the professional Rehabilitation Counseling field in public and/or private rehabilitation programs.

 Currently, the graduate program has a total of 24 students.
-The program has one full-time, tenure-track faculty member and two full-time, tenured faculty members who teach the CORE accredited curriculum.
+The program has three full-time tenured faculty members who teach the CORE accredited curriculum.
 The instructor to student ratio is 1:8.
-The average instructor rating for rehabilitation counseling courses for the 2010-2011 academic year is 4.5 on a five point scale.
-The current grade point average of the students in the program is 3.82.
+The average instructor rating for rehabilitation counseling courses for the 2012-2013 academic year is 4.5 on a five point scale.
+The current grade point average of the students in the program is 3.8.

-For the 2010-2011 academic year, a total of 8 students graduated from the program.
+For the 2012-2013 academic year, a total of 8 students graduated from the program.
 One hundred percent of students passed their clinical coursework.
-During the same 2010-2011 academic year, 100% of graduates passed the Certified Rehabilitation Counselor (CRC) exam and 100% of the graduates are employed following completion of the program.
+During the same 2012-2013 academic year, 90% of graduates passed the Certified Rehabilitation Counselor (CRC) exam and 100% of the graduates are employed following completion of the program.
+Over a three year academic period (2010-2013), an 85% retention rate and a 100% employment rate were achieved.
+Students completed the program in an average of 2.5 years.
+Cost of attendance is approximately $29,000 for residents and $61,000 for non-residents.

 Colorado’s Department of Regulatory Agencies exam accepts the CORE curriculum for licensure requirements, and as a result, all students are eligible for licensure as a Professional Counselor.
 An additional written examination is required for all applicants to become licensed in the state of Colorado.